No products in the cart.

 And you don’t need a revision

-There are bariatric procedures where one doesn’t react to sugar, but just because you can eat sugar, it doesn’t mean you should.
+People who have a ‘sleeve’ do not get sick when they eat sugar, but just because you can eat sugar, it doesn’t mean you should.
 The leader of a lapband group joined our support group and rudely mocked our ‘no sugar for all surgeries’ stance.
 I am blown away that anyone would defend eating sweets after surgical manipulation of organs to lose weight.
 No wonder most groups consist of post ops complaining about weight gains and hoping for more surgery.
-More surgery is not the answer, instead simply respect the rules you’ve been given.
+More surgery is not the answer, instead please simply respect the rules you’ve been given.

 Time for a NEW plan